 - Check out upcoming walks, fun runs or races.
-See if your community or Morale, Welfare and Recreation program offers a stroller-friendly option.
+See if your community or MWR program offers a stroller-friendly option.

 - Look for a parent and baby fitness class.
 Check with your installation’s fitness center to see if it offers classes designed for parents with young children.